-It is recommended that instructors be open to meeting with students who provide you an Accommodations Letter to discuss particular accommodations.
-Due to the personal and private nature of some disabilities, it's preferable to discuss this in a location that protects the student's right to privacy.
+We recommend that instructors be open to meeting with students who provide you an Accommodations Letter to discuss particular accommodations.
+Due to the personal and private nature of some disabilities, it is preferable to discuss this in a location that protects the student's right to privacy.